Lovely-Development-Team/MottoBotto/README.md

 # MottoBotto
 MottoBotto is a configurable Discord bot with a penchant for mottos and words to live by.
-It sends nominated mottos to an Airtable base for further use.
+It sends approved nominated mottos to an Airtable base for further use.

 ## Default Usage TLDR

 * Nominate somebody else's message as a potential motto with `!motto` in a reply to the message.
+* Approve somebody's nomination of your message with an emoji reaction or a by joining an auto-approval role.
 * View the [list of approved mottos and the leaderboard](https://dwrss.github.io/MottoBotto/).
 * Change your leaderboard emoji with a direct message to MottoBotto of `!emoji <new-emoji>`.

 ## Interacting with MottoBotto

-To nominate a motto for consideration, reply to the Discord message with one of MottoBotto's trigger phrases. **It is highly recommended to disable the @ ping for these replies!** The default triggers can be found in the [section below](#motto-nomination).
-MottoBotto will respond to your message with an emoji reaction indicating whether the nomination was accepted, rejected, invalid, or previously nominated.
+To nominate a motto for consideration, reply to the Discord message with one of MottoBotto's trigger phrases.
+The default triggers can be found in the [section below](#motto-nomination).
+MottoBotto will respond to your message with an emoji reaction indicating whether the nomination was accepted pending author approval, auto-accepted, rejected, invalid, or previously nominated.
 Mottos must be manually approved by moderators, and will then be available for display, along with a leaderboard for motto-makers, in [a simple web view](https://dwrss.github.io/MottoBotto/).

 ### Rules MottoBotto follows when accepting mottos